 As I am reminded on a regular basis—so much so that it will be a blog entry of its own one of these days—I still have an American accent despite over a decade of living in the UK.
 While this is unlikely to ever change, my time as an expat has affected how I perceive time and distance.

 The US is a big country.
-From my hometown in Florida it can take nearly four hours to travel the 200 or so miles just to cross the state line.
+From my hometown in Florida it can take nearly four hours to travel the 200 or so miles just to cross the state border.
 As a child, it was not unheard of for my family to drive for 18 hours and 1000 miles to visit relatives in Pittsburgh.
 Trying that in the UK would put you firmly in the North Sea.

 Despite being more compact, it can take longer to travel similar distances in the UK by car.
 Although the motorways can get you places as quickly as any American interstate, the problem arises when you need to travel cross country on smaller roads.
 In such situations it becomes a classic “you-can’t-get-there-from-here” conundrum.